FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 	* What is the experiment trying to find? e.g. Methylated DNA, polyA RNA, total RNA.
 This should be stored in the experiment attributes for SRA archives using their controlled vocabulary.
 * Sample
 	* This should be a reference to the BioSample ID for the specimen, purified cell, cultured cell or cell line the experiment was conducted on.
+* Sample storage
+	* This should document how the sample was stored, from one of these values:
+		*  frozen, liquid nitrogen
+		*  frozen, -70 freezer
+		*  frozen, vapor phase
+		*  RNAlater, frozen
+		*  paraffin block
+		*  cut slide
+		*  fresh
-* Sample Storage
+* Sample storage processing
-	* This should reference how the sample was stored e.g frozen, liquid nitrogen
+	* This should document how the sample was prepared for storage, from one of these values:
+		* cryopreservation in liquid nitrogen (dead tissue)
+		* cryopreservation in dry ice (dead tissue)
+		* cryopreservation of live cells in liquid nitrogen
+		* cryopreservation, other
+		* formalin fixed, unbuffered
+		* formalin fixed, buffered
+		* formalin fixed and paraffin embedded
+		* fresh
 * Sample to preparation interval / preparation date
 	* This should list how long between the sample being taken and use in the experiment
 * Experimental Protocol